pusher/chatkit-android/README.md

 To run the tests directly from Android Studio you will need to install the [Spek](https://plugins.jetbrains.com/plugin/8564-spek/) plugin, and [Spek Framework](https://plugins.jetbrains.com/plugin/10915-spek-framework/).
-Both plugins are needed as older tests are written using Spek1, and newer tests are using Spek2.
+Both plugins are needed as older tests are written using Spek 1, and newer tests are using Spek 2.
 To do this go to Android Studio -> Preferences -> Plugins -> search for Spek, and Spek Framework and install both plugins.
 If you open a Spek test file (e.g. RoomSpek), you should now see green play buttons to run each test (or a test group from a file).

-In order for the tests to pass you must provide a Chatkit instance credential from the [dashboard](https://dash.pusher.com/chatkit/) to the VM - to do this edit the run configurations -> select Spek on the left -> in the VM options field enter the following:
+In order for the tests to pass you must provide a Chatkit instance credential from the [dashboard](https://dash.pusher.com/chatkit/) to the VM — to do this edit the run configurations -> select Spek on the left -> in the VM options field enter the following:

 ```